 - Effectively using natural ventilation through climate-friendly housing design can help decrease heat stress.

-- Buildings that provide daylight and convenient stairwells not only decrease electricity use, they also improve people's mental health, physical activity levels and productivity.
+- Constructing buildings that provide daylight and convenient stairwells that not only decrease electricity use, but also improve people's mental health, physical activity levels and productivity.

 Follow the conversation using the hashtag #ClimateChangesHealth.